-GCP and Pharmacovigilance Inspections
+GCP and GVP Inspections

 Below you can find information about GCP inspections regarding clinical trials with medicinal products, as well as information on Pharmacovigilance (GVP) inspections.